stympy/ansible-influxdb/README.md

 - run_mode - One of Deploy, Stop, Install, Start, or Use.
 The default is Deploy which will do Install, Configure, then Start.

 ### Clustering
-For influxdb 0.8.x `influxdb.seed_servers` is a list of `host:port` entries that should be set on the follower nodes.
-For influxdb 0.9.x `influxdb.join_urls` is a list of `http://host:port` entries that should be set on the follower nodes.
+`influxdb.join_urls` is a list of `http://host:port` entries that should be set on the follower nodes.

 ## License